-2.9.1 Determination of a Reserve Shortage Calculation of Shortage Pricing LMPs When PJM determines, via the LPC Pricing run, that there are not enough Reserves to meet the Reserve Requirements at a price less than or equal to the associated penalty factors, i.e. a Reserve Shortage, the penalty factor(s) for the deficient reserve product(s) are used in the determination of LMPs in the region where the shortage occurred.
+2.9.1 Calculation of Shortage Pricing LMPs

+When PJM determines, via the LPC Pricing run, that there are not enough Reserves to meet the Reserve Requirements at a price less than or equal to the associated penalty factors, i.e.

+a Reserve Shortage, the penalty factor(s) for the deficient reserve product(s) are used in the determination of LMPs in the region where the shortage occurred.